vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 ## CODE
 We will begin by writing the core Asset logic.
 This will handle the generic "json + blob" structure which we will then process as different kinds of assets.
-On the code for the asset library, there are 2 incredibly important things to keep into account.
+On the code for the asset library, there are 2 incredibly important things to keep in mind.
 We want to make absolutely sure that the headers do not include libraries such as nlohman json or lz4.
 Those libraries will be compiled into the AssetLib library, and will be invisible to the vulkan engine itself.
 Also, we are going to make the api completely stateless.
 No classes or state kept beetween function calls.
 This way we make sure that the library will be possible to use from multiple threads safely.

 We only need 2 functions for the api of the "Core" asset file, and the AssetFile struct.